 In past years, the total number of employees reached over 400, and prior to the economic downturn even approached 500.
-The population of the City has grown significantly since then, but the Department continues to operate lean.
+The population of the City has grown significantly since then, but the Department continues to operate lean, only recently beginning to expand to fit the City again.

 Authorized positions are not the same as actual or available employees.
 Throughout the year the number of vacancies fluctuates as people retire, leave for other opportunities, change careers, or face termination.
 Actual positions are what remains when the number of vacancies is subtracted from the number of authorized.
-Over the previous year, Department vacancies fluctuated from just a few to near 20.
+Over the previous year, Department vacancies fluctuated from just a few to around 40.
 These vacancies do not account for needed positions that have not already been authorized.